 DOE acknowledges that achieving the reductions, especially the 100 percent reduction in 2030, will be challenging.
 However, the reductions mandated today are established by statute.
-DOE will review today’s decision on RECs in 2017 to determine whether circumstances at that time would warrant allowance of RECs in FY 2020 when the fossil fuel reduction requirement increases to 80 percent.
 DOE expects design practices and technologies will improve and costs will decrease in coming years, making it easier and less costly to achieve reductions through either energy efficiency or the use of on-site renewable energy.
-If the reductions are technically impracticable in light of the agency's functional needs for the building after all of these provisions are implemented, as a last resort, Federal agencies (except for GSA) may petition the Secretary of Energy through the DOE’s Federal Energy Management Program (FEMP) Program Manager for a downward adjustment to the numeric reduction requirement.
+If the reductions are technically impracticable in light of the agency's functional needs for the building after all of these provisions are implemented, as a last resort, Federal agencies (except for GSA) may petition the Secretary of Energy through the DOE’s Federal Energy Management Program (FEMP) Director for a downward adjustment to the numeric reduction requirement.

 Finally, DOE received several comments broadly supporting DOE’s energy conservation and renewable energy efforts or other energy conservation or renewable energy efforts.
 Some of these comments supported or opposed the use of certain forms of renewable and fossil energy, others supported specific green building measures, and others encouraged green technology research.
 DOE actively supports the research and development of a wide range of forms of renewable energy and has chosen not to narrow the renewable energy deduction in this rule to only certain forms of renewable energy.
 Many of the suggestions made by commenters are currently being implemented by DOE.
 Executive Orders 13423 and 13514 require Federal agencies to implement sustainable practices, GSA has established an Office of High Performance Green Buildings, and ECPA, as amended by EISA, requires sustainable design principles be applied to all new Federal buildings and major renovations of Federal buildings (42 U.S.C.
 6834(a)(3)).
-DOE is finalizing the Sustainable Design Rule to implement the sustainable design standards.
-(Docket No.EE-RM/STD-02-112)
+Elsewhere in this issue of the Federal Register, the green building certification portion of the Sustainable Design NOPR is published as a final rule.

 G. Guidance and Other Topics